n-1991/academic-kickstart/content/publication/4-COVID-19/index.md

 publication: ""
 publication_short: ""

-abstract: Social distancing measures have been introduced in many countries in response to the COVID-19 pandemic.
-The rate of compliance to these measures, however, varied heavily.
-We study how cultural differences can explain this variance using data on mobility in Swiss cantons between January and May 2020.
-We find that mobility declined after the outbreak but significantly less in the German-speaking region.
-Contrary to the evidence in the literature, we find that within the Swiss context, higher generalized trust in others is strongly associated with lower reductions in individual mobility.
-We attribute these results to the German-speaking cantons having a combination of not only high interpersonal trust but also conservative political attitudes which may have altered the trade-off between the chance of contracting the virus and the costs associated with significant alterations of daily activities.
+abstract: Social distancing measures help contain the spread of COVID-19 but the actual compliance has varied substantially across space and time.
+We ask whether cultural differences underlie this heterogeneity using mobility data across Switzerland between February and December 2020.
+We find that German speaking cantons decreased their mobility for non essential activities significantly less than the French speaking cantons.
+However, we find no such significant differences for the bilingual cantons.
+Contrary to the evidence in the literature, we find that within the Swiss context, high trusting areas exhibited a lower decline in  mobility.
+Additionally, cantons supporting a limited role of the state in matters of welfare also displayed a lower mobility reduction.
 # Summary.
 An optional shortened abstract.
 summary: (Revise & Resubmit)